dbrugne/donut/README.md

 - [ ] Correct room:in for user that "reconnect"
 - [ ] Replace room:out by user:disconnect on socket disconnection
 - [ ] Add a check on connection to verify is user have "username"
+- [ ] Add a cleanup method that empty .messages periodically to avoid memory leak
+- [ ] Bug : room user list scroll is not active when entering in room (but work once the first redraw)
 - Room/onetoone history step 2
   - [ ] Cleanup history retrieving in welcome and open/join.
 Send last-24h activity < 500 events
   - [ ] Add Skype link to load more history